Entrance Exams for Local Grammar Schools

 There is often an audio accompaniment to the test.
 Children can be put off by a voice telling them how long there is left because it breaks their train of thought and can make them panic.
 We practise using an audio accompaniment for tests to help with this.

-There is a certain skill to multiple choice questions, and given the strictly timed sections of the test, children need to recognise that looking at potential answers before working out can help save time.
+There is a certain skill to multiple choice questions and pacing for a test.
+Children need to recognise that looking at potential answers before working out can help save time.
 The child might only need an approximate answer to a maths problem to find the correct option, and in comprehension reading questions before they attempt the text means they have key ideas to look for in the passage.